 A key element of this legislation is Part 5 of the Act (Asset Transfer Requests).
 Part 5 introduces a right for community bodies to make asset transfer requests to a wide-ranging list of public bodies, including Scottish Water, for any land or buildings they feel they could make better use of to help deliver services and/or to address local needs.
 It details the statutory process that has to be followed by eligible community bodies when requesting ownership, lease or right to manage, use or occupy public land or buildings.

 Following consultation the Scottish Government has prepared extensive guidance for both public bodies and community groups alike for preparing, submitting, assessing and concluding Asset Transfer Requests as set out by Part 5 of the Act.

 Under the Act public bodies are required to provide a register of assets it owns or leases to the best of their knowledge and belief, subject to certain specified exceptions set out in the Community Empowerment (Registers of Land) (Scotland) Regulations 2016.
-Scottish Water’s register of assets can be reviewed by following the link below.
+You can review Scottish Water’s register of assets in the Document Hub.

 The guidance for both public bodies and community groups encourages dialogue between the parties at an early stage to share information that will be helpful in considering and preparing potential Asset Transfer Requests.

 Scottish Water would therefore encourage any interested groups to email their inquiry to email@example.com,or to write to our Commercial Land Management Team (Asset Transfer Request inquiries) at Castle House, 6 Castle Drive, Carnegie Campus, Dunfermline, Fife KY11 8GG.

 For further information see our Freedom of Information page in the Document Hub.